gottfried-github/nextjs-demo/README.md

 ### Laying out the graph with Dagre
 I used a library, recommended by `react-flow`'s docs to automatically lay out the nodes.

+### Avoiding fetching referenced resources
+I didn't fetch the referenced resources (such as `hero.films` or `film.starships`) because it would take too long.
+The API is not realistic in this respect: in the real world these would be references in a database or something.